Focke-Wulf Ta 152: High-altitude features

 To reach higher altitudes, a pressurized cockpit was added to the Ta 152H.
 The canopy was sealed by a circular tube filled with rubber foam which was inflated by a compressed air bottle, while the engine compartment was also sealed from the cockpit with a rubber foam ring.
 A Knorr 300/10 air compressor provided the pressure, maintaining the cockpit at 0.37 Bar (5.29 psi) above 8000 m.
 To prevent fogging, the windscreen was of a double-glazed style with a 6 mm thick outer pane and a 3 mm inner pane with a 6 mm gap.
 The gap was fitted with several silica gel capsules to absorb any moisture forming between the panes.
 The cockpit was not pressurized in the Ta 152C.

 Armament

-The Ta 152H had heavy armament to allow it to deal quickly with enemy aircraft.
+The Ta 152H had heavy armament to allow it to quickly deal with enemy aircraft.
 It had a 30 mm MK 108 Motorkanone in the propeller hub and two 20 mm MG 151/20 cannon, synchronised to fire through the propeller, in the wing roots.
 The C model was designed to operate at lower altitudes than the H-model with the same armament plus two more MG 151/20 cannon synchronised as the additional autocannon for the C-model were mounted just ahead of the windscreen and above the engine's upper rear crank case.
 The Ta 152C could destroy the heaviest enemy bombers with a short burst but the added weight decreased speed and rate of turn.